Frequently Asked Questions

 If my work is accepted, will I receive a complimentary copy of the journal in which my essay is published?

 I am an international author or currently outside of the United States.
-How do I pay for my journal subscription and/or offprint order?
+How do I pay for my author fee or journal subscription?

 My question is not answered on this page nor anywhere else on this website.

 Both journals are peer-reviewed, refereed publications by scholars who specifically work in the areas treated in the submission.
 Both Romance Notes and Hispanófila submissions are double-blind.
 This means that the author will not know the evaluator’s identity.
 Likewise, the evaluator will not be provided any information about the author.
 For this reason, all personal contact or identifying information should be removed from the article text.